 Kelly, MBA student

-Megan completed her first internship working for the Vermont Department of State's Attorney's Office just after her freshman year.
-She went on to complete three additional internships at the Maine State Computer Crimes Unit, TASC Inc., and the Leahy Center for Digital Investigation between her freshman and senior years.
+Megan completed her first internship working for the Vermont Department of State's Attorney's Office just after her first year.
+She went on to complete three additional internships at the Maine State Computer Crimes Unit, TASC Inc., and the Leahy Center for Digital Investigation between her first and senior years.
 She performed groundbreaking research in digital forensics and has had her work published.
 She completed two service trips and was a peer advisor, student ambassador and tutor.
 She was also student speaker for U.S. Senator Patrick Leahy and was voted Student of the Year for Computer & Digital Forensics for two consecutive years.
 She was offered a full-time, high-paying job months before her graduation date.
 She's currently pursuing her Master's degree in Digital Forensic Science at Champlain.

 For Megan, success began on Day 1 at Champlain College and didn't stop after her graduation.